 Colorado bought a Denver railyard for $50 million.
-3 years later, it plans to sell it
+3 years later, it could be sold

 The state says it didn’t need most of the land at Burnham Yard.
 Transit advocates say selling it is a “massive mistake.”